Jurica Žuža: Coaching career

 He began his coaching career as assistant coach for Lietkabelis, the same club he finished his playing career.
 Lietkabelis achieved its best result in history, finishing as runners-up in the 2016–17 Lithuanian League.
 The next season he was assistant coach for Neptūnas who came third in the 2017–18 Lithuanian League.

 On July 20, 2022, he signed with Lokomotiv Kuban of the VTB United League.

+On August 7, 2026, he joined FC Barcelona of the Liga ACB and the EuroLeague as an assistant coach in Aleksander Sekulić's staff.